 Going directly to the companies may help you get better rates than going through a third party.
-You can use consumer review sites, such as Consumer Affairs and the National Committee for Quality Assurance, to find companies you are eligible for.
+You can use consumer review sites, such as the National Committee for Quality Assurance, to find companies you are eligible for.

 Hiring an insurance broker may be an expense, but it can save you significant amounts of time and effort in searching for an insurance plan that works for you and your business.
 An insurance broker will help you with paperwork, ensure your business is compliant with relevant laws, get you plans with up-to-date policies, and help with implementation and renewals.

-Also referred to as private health exchanges, purchasing alliances are miniature marketplaces that bring small businesses together and allow them to purchase health insurance as a group, thereby decreasing costs for everyone.
-This option allows you to offer your employees multiple choices rather than a single one-size-fits-all plan.
+Also referred to as private health exchanges, purchasing alliances are miniature marketplaces that bring small businesses together and allow them to purchase health insurance as a group, which decreases costs for everyone.
+This option allows you to offer your employees multiple choices, rather than a single one-size-fits-all plan.

-While purchasing alliances can be great for providing employees with more choices, you as the business owner will not get the benefits of wide selection and tax credits that come from purchasing insurance through SHOP, the government’s health exchange.
+While purchasing alliances can be great for providing employees with more options, you as the business owner will not reap the benefits of wide selection and tax credits that come from purchasing insurance through SHOP, the government’s health exchange.

 The Small Business Health Options Program (SHOP) is the federal health insurance exchange database.
-It can help you get healthcare tax credits of up to 50% of premiums, which can save your business a lot of money on health insurance.
+It can help you get healthcare tax credits of up to 50 percent of premiums, which can save your business a lot of money on health insurance.

 You can use a SHOP plan to locate health insurance in your state and choose from several tiered plans, with easy-to-use comparison charts and standard benefits such as coverage for medications and hospital stays.